 The Migratory Bird Treaty Act (MBTA) 1 prohibits the take (including killing, capturing, selling, trading, and transport) of protected migratory bird species without prior authorization by the Department of Interior U.S. Fish and Wildlife Service (FWS).
-The incidental take of migratory birds is the injury or death of birds that results from, but is not the purpose, of an activity.
-The FWS interprets the MBTA to prohibit incidental take.

-- 1. The Migratory Birds Treaty Act of 1918. - The Bald and Golden Eagle Protection Act of 1940.
+- 1. The Migratory Birds Treaty Act of 1918. - 2.
+The Bald and Golden Eagle Protection Act of 1940.